wstux/logging_wrapper/cmake/README.md

 The `LIBRARIES` field specifies the list of libraries (targets) included in the project, the `DEPENDS` field specifies the system/third-party libraries (targets) required to build the project/target.
+The build of this target can be enabled/disabled using the BUILD_TESTS configuration option.

 Test build target template:
 ```